Universal Algebraic Methods for Constraint Satisfaction Problems

-We wish to emphasize that, as is typical in computational complexity, the problem $\CSP(\mathfrak A)$ is a \emph{decision problem,} that is, the algorithm is only required to respond ``yes'' or ``no'' to the question of whether a particular instance has a solution, it does not have to actually produce a solution.
-However, it is a surprising fact that if $\CSP(\mathfrak A)$ is tractable then the corresponding \emph{search problem} is also tractable, in other words, one can design the algorithm to find a solution in polynomial time, if a solution exists, see~\cite[Cor~4.9]{MR2137072}.
+We emphasize that $\CSP(\mathfrak A)$ is a \emph{decision problem,} that is, the algorithm is only required to respond ``yes'' or ``no'' to the question of whether a particular instance has a solution, it does not have to actually produce a solution.
+However, it turns out that if $\CSP(\mathfrak A)$ is tractable then the corresponding \emph{search problem} is also tractable; thus, one could design the algorithm to find a solution in polynomial time, if a solution exists, see~\cite[Cor~4.9]{MR2137072}.